 Mutually agreed reduction in working hours

-If an employee wishes to switch from full-time to part-time work or further reduce their part-time hours, they can enter into negotiations with their employer at any time, regardless of the Part-Time and Fixed-Term Employment Act (TzBfG).
-Employees and employers can amend the existing employment contract and the agreed working hours at any time by means of a mutually agreed arrangement.
+If an employee wishes to switch from full-time to part-time work or further reduce part-time hours, he can enter into negotiations with the employer at any time, regardless of the Part-Time and Fixed-Term Employment Act (TzBfG).
+Employees and employers can amend the existing the agreed working hours at any time by means of a mutually agreed arrangement.

-If the parties to the employment contract cannot agree on a change in working hours, the TzBfG regulates when the employee has a legal entitlement to part-time work.
-Here are the four conditions for an indefinite part-time entitlement:
+If the parties to the employment contract cannot agree on a change in working hours, the TzBfG regulates when the employee has a legal right to part-time work.
+Here are the four conditions for an indefinite right to part-time:

 1.)
 Eligible

-Every employee, including senior executives, can request a reduction in their working hours from their employer (apply for it).
+Every employee, including senior executives, can request a reduction in their working hours from their employer.
 Trainees are excluded (Section 8 TzBfG).

 2.)
 Employment relationship has existed for more than 6 months